Immigration & Legal Services

 The ILP is part of ActionNYC, a network of immigration legal service providers.

-- represented 45 unaccompanied minors before Family Courts, Immigration Court, and U.S. Citizenship and Immigration Services, and worked with pro-bono attorneys to help additional unaccompanied minors.
+- represented 60 unaccompanied minors before Family Courts, Immigration Court, and US Citizenship and Immigration Services, and worked with volunteer attorneys to help additional unaccompanied minors

-- represented clients in 32 asylum cases, including 11 cases directly involving gender-based violence.
+- represented clients in 37 asylum cases, including cases directly involving gender-based violence or unaccompanied minors

 Safe Haven for Children Program: